burmilla/burmilla.github.io/content/docs/configuration/base/ssh-keys.md

   - ssh-rsa BBB...ZZZ example2@burmilla
 ```

-When we pass the cloud-config file during the `ros install` command, it will allow these ssh keys to be associated with the **burmilla** user.
+When we pass the cloud-config file during the `ros install` command, it will allow these ssh keys to be associated with the **rancher** user.
 You can ssh into BurmillaOS using the key.

 ```shell
 $ ssh -i /path/to/private/key rancher@<ip-address>